Snapper Ceviche with Chiles and Herbs

 Isla Mexican Kitchen & Tequila Bar

-The cool snapper ceviche at Isla is the perfect way to refresh in the wilting heat of Vegas.
+This cool snapper ceviche formerly served at Treasure Island‘s Isla restaurant (now closed) was the perfect way to refresh in the wilting heat of Vegas.
+Though Isla may be no longer, this ceviche remains ideal for hot weather anywhere, any time.
 Marinated in both lime and orange juice, and accented with red onion, serrano chiles, tomatoes, and mint, it’s a nice riff on the classic Latin dish.

 This recipe was featured in our no-cook story.